nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 ### Reading profiling reports

-A full description on how to deal with the output of `cProfile` can be found in the [Instant's users manual](https://docs.python.org/3/library/profile.html#instant-user-s-manual), but here is something to get you started:
+A full description on how to deal with the output of `cProfile` can be found in the [Instant User's Manual](https://docs.python.org/3/library/profile.html#instant-user-s-manual), but here is something to get you started:

 ```python
 import pstats